kanekop/another-hour-gen2-Claude/README.md

     * Adjust display preferences (e.g., show/hide AH time, show/hide actual time on the main clock).

 * **Visual Theme:**
-    * The application defaults to a light theme (bright background, dark text).
+    * The application defaults to a light theme.
-    * The Main Clock page inverts to a dark theme specifically when the selected timezone enters its "Another Hour" (23:00-00:00 local time).
+    * The Main Clock page inverts to a dark theme specifically when the selected timezone enters its "Another Hour."
     * Individual clock items on the World Clock page invert to a dark theme and apply a visual effect when their respective timezone is in its AH period.

 ## Live Demo